-20 Islands to Visit in the Cyclades
+A Local's Guide to Travel in the Cyclades Islands

-The Cyclades are a chain of 220 Greek islands and islets in the Aegean sea.
-There are 20 major islands that are inhabited and of potential interest to travelers.
-The Cyclades contain some of Greece’s most popular tourist destinations - places like Santorini, Mykonos, and Naxos, but also many almost totally unvisited islands where authentic and slow-paced Greek maritime life is still present.
+The Cyclades contain some of Greece’s most popular tourist destinations - places like Santorini, Mykonos, and Naxos -, but also many almost totally unvisited islands where authentic and slow-paced Greek maritime life is still present.

-Spread over a fairly large patch of sea - about 1,000 sq miles - many islands are quite distinct from one another.
+Spread over a fairly large patch of sea - about 1,000 sq. miles - many islands are quite distinct from one another.
 For example, Santorini’s volcanic creation makes for striking black sand beaches, rocky soil, and hilly terrain while calmer Sifnos has miles of sandy beaches lapped by serene waters.

 Table of Contents